jjmorg04/CS596-Final-Project/README.md

 Aaron Maryfield- Handles game physics and input controls.
 This includes ball movement, flipper mechanics, collision detection, and tilting.

-Gerardo Gutierrez -  Responsible for art and scene design, pinball table layout, 3D models, lighting, and materials.
+Gerardo Gutierrez -  Handles the art and scene design, pinball table layout, 3D models, lighting, and materials.

 We are in constant communication through discord and all members understand the general design and pipeline.